Office of Research

 A dean or deans may authorize the creation of an ORU; however the Office of the Provost must approve the name of any new research center, institute or other proposed ORU.
-Deans should send a letter of request via email to the Vice Provost for Research, along with the following information:
+Deans should send a letter of request and complete this form and email it to the Vice Provost for Research at firstname.lastname@example.org.

 The Vice Provost for Research will circulate a memorandum to selected campus administrators containing the data provided by the requesting unit.
 The memo will request their feedback and ask for any concerns regarding the suggested new center or institute name.
 The Vice Provost for Research will review and address any issues or concerns within thirty days.
 If at the end of thirty days, either no issues are presented, or all issues are addressed, an approval will be sent to the requesting unit.